 There will be two UK Reps in 2018.
 They will be chosen by letter of application, school references and Skype interview with IGM.
 The UK Reps' first week will be considered as time 'on approval' and the probationary period will extend for the remaining three weeks, just in case they think their places are secure and they can take it easy.
 Our past UK Reps tend to apply for staff Apprenticeships the following year.

-Apprenticeships in 2018 will be for two weeks with double the number of Apprenticeships available.
+Apprenticeships in 2019 will again be for two weeks with double the number of Apprenticeships available.
 Apprentices may or may not graduate to staff the following year.

 This is such a popular option that all the positions are taken during the two weeks after the end of the previous Course.
 Those who apply too late are 'Prefects in Waiting'.
 They will be introduced to the concept and may get the chance to become a Prefect if any Prefect already appointed decides to drop out or if we make that decision.